Skip to content

 That’s right.

-Media company GumGum used Macdonald's personal branding to create a highly personalised campaign to win over their key stakeholders.
+Media company GumGum used McDonald’s personal branding to create a highly personalised campaign to win over its key stakeholders.
 Each executive at the company and their media agencies received a burger kit demonstrating what GumGum could do for the brand.

-And this isn't the first time giving the gift of food has won over the hearts and stomachs of potential customers.
+And this isn’t the first time that giving the gift of food has won over potential customers’ hearts and stomachs.

 Using Cognism’s quality B2B contact database, the Cupcake Campaign was born.
 Cognism’s SDRs created a list of target buyers and personalised messaging that resonated with each prospect, and then they sent them cupcakes using ReachDesk.